-NBA Rumors: Knicks Could Trade Joakim Noah, Courtney Lee & Draft Picks For Kemba Walker, Per ‘The Ringer’
+NBA Rumors: Knicks Could Trade Joakim Noah, Courtney Lee, And Draft Picks For Kemba Walker, Per ‘The Ringer’

-After missing the playoffs for five consecutive years, the New York Knicks are expected to make a huge splash in the upcoming offseason either via trade or free agency.
+After missing the playoffs for five consecutive years, the New York Knicks are expected to make a huge splash in the upcoming offseason, either via trade or free agency.
 One of their potential targets is Kemba Walker of the Charlotte Hornets.
 Like the Knicks, the 27-year-old New York native is already tired of losing and expressed his intention to leave the Hornets if they won’t make a huge improvement this summer.

 According to Kevin O’Connor of The Ringer, the Hornets and the Knicks engaged in a trade discussion involving Courtney Lee and Malik Monk before the February 8 trade deadline.
 O’Connor suggested that both teams could expand the deal by involving Kemba Walker and other trade assets this summer.